gitluin/sara/README.md

 Recent Statii
 ------
+ * v0.9.9.3	- some enternotify bug fixing, but not everything is resolved yet.
  * v0.9.9.2	- updategeom works, motionnotify bug fixed, focusmon and tomon directions adjusted in config.h to fit updategeom.
  * v0.9.9.1	- updategeom analagous to the dwm 6.1 is in place!
 Just need to check that it works properly.
  * v0.9.9.0	- Mouse move and resize, in one mungo function!
 Cursor intentionally doesn't change shape.
 Just do bug fixing, code cleanup, TODOs, and I'll be done!